feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/brain_circuits.md

 - Build hierarchical structures that reflect your architecture

 ### Navigation
-- Jump directly to specific regions
+- Jump directly to specific circuits
-- View regions in isolation
+- View circuits in isolation
 - Focus on subsystems independently

 ### Scalability
 - Manage genomes with hundreds or thousands of cortical areas
-- Hide complexity in sub-regions
+- Hide complexity in sub-circuits
 - Work on one part without seeing everything

 ### Collaboration